RavimalRanathunga/Team-Nova-Codebase-Genius/README.md

 ### 3. Set up environment variables

-Create a `.env` file in the project root if required by your agents or LLM integrations.
+Create a `.env` file in the project root required by agents and LLM integrations.
 Example `.env` content:

 ```
 API_KEY=your_api_key_here
 ```

 change the model name in the main.jac according to your LLM provider and model being used.
 Refer to Jaseci documentation to find supported models.